-Dams Safety NSW (DSNSW) offers a non-accredited online course, Surveillance of embankment dams – routine inspections, that closely aligns with the National Water Training Package Unit of Competency NWPCAD011 – Inspect and report on embankment dam safety.
+Dams Safety NSW (DSNSW) offers two non-accredited online courses: Surveillance of embankment dams – routine inspections and Surveillance of concrete dams - routine inspections.
+Both of these courses closely align with the National Water Training Package Units of Competency NWPCAD011 and NWPCAD010.

-To help declared dam owners, DSNSW also offers a competency assessment program for people who have successfully completed the online course and work for an organisation with a declared dam in NSW.
+To help declared dam owners, DSNSW also offers a competency assessment program for people who have successfully completed one or both of the online courses, and work for an organisation with a declared dam in NSW.

-For a fee, eligible candidates can apply to be assessed for competency against the unit NWPCAD011.
+For a fee, eligible candidates can apply to be assessed for competency against units NWPCAD011 and NWPCAD010.

 About the competency assessments